gruejay/container-runtime/docs/steps/step4.md

 In the current implementation, detached mode no longer works.
 If we attempt it, we see the `cmd.Start()` returns an error as its unable to open `/dev/null`, which is the default location `exec.Command` uses for stdin, stdout, and stderr.
 That makes sense, as we haven't created that device in our container.
 We'll get to that later.

+## Conclusion

+In this step, we highlighted a few special filesystems we will need to implement to make our container run smoothly.
+We identified that the procfs was needed to help show us that we were in fact running in a new namespaces, since it would allow us to see the proc info for the process.

+In order to solve this, we had to learn about mount namespaces, shared vs private mounts, and most importabtly, how we could do namespace configuration *before* we exec'ed the user's desired process.
+This "reexec" pattern led to a significant rewrite.

+Coming up next, we will keep working on filesystem bits, including fixing the missing `/dev/null` and adding the other tmpfs and sysfs filesystems we discussed.